criblio/appscope/website/src/pages/docs/data-routing.md

 If you plan to use the config file, do take time to [read it all the way through](/docs/config-file) - then this page will make more sense!

-If you want to run Cribl Edge in a container along with AppScope, see [these](#container-with-edge) instructions.
+If you want to run Cribl Edge and AppScope in a container, and/or scope apps that are running in containers, see [these](#container-with-edge) instructions.

 ### Routing to Cribl Edge {#routing-to-edge}